Boghul/NixOs-config/Readme.md

 The goal is to provide a single source of truth for my entire operating system, enabling consistent environments across different machines and ensuring easy migration or disaster recovery.
 Whether you're a fellow NixOS enthusiast looking for inspiration or planning to adopt a declarative workflow, this configuration demonstrates a robust approach to managing a modern Linux system.

+Here is a look at my niri environment: picture & video follows

 ## ✨ Features

 -   🎯 **Declarative System Setup**: Manage the entire NixOS system configuration through Nix language, ensuring reproducibility.